-South Pole winterovers may bring their own ECW but must also accept USAP-provided items.
+South Pole winterovers may bring their own ECW but must also accept USAP-provided items regardless if they are a repeat traveler.

 ECW clothing is an area of personal responsibility, one that requires participants to maintain awareness of the conditions they are likely to encounter during certain activities.